-Contrary to what you might think, most vegetables are also packed with protein.
-One cup of broccoli has about six grams of protein.
-(That might not sound like a lot, but chances are that you think you need more protein than you actually do.)
+Contrary to what you might think, most vegetables are also packed with this macronutrient.
+One cup of broccoli has about six grams.
+(That might not sound like a lot, but chances are that you think you need more than you actually do.)
 A cup of spinach also has six grams.
 Most green vegetables contain a lot of protein.
 In fact, asparagus is so high in the amino acid aspargine, that the amino was named after the plant.
-Even fruit contains protein!
-I cup of blackberries has about two grams, and a banana has about a gram and a half.
+It can even be found in fruit!
+One cup of blackberries has about two grams, and a banana has about a gram and a half.

 So just how much protein do we need?